Statement

 - High-risk cats: cats which spend any time outdoors or live with cats which go outside, and/or go to a cattery.

-- Low-risk cats – cats living in a household where no cats ever go outside, and never go to a cattery.
+- Low-risk cats: cats living in a household where no cats ever go outside, and never go to a cattery.

 Primary vaccination and boosters

 The majority of vaccinations require a primary course to ‘prime’ the immune response followed by periodic booster vaccines to maintain immunity.
 In most cases the primary course consists of at least 2 doses of vaccine given 2-5 weeks apart, followed by a booster a year later.
 The frequency of booster vaccinations after the first year will depend on the vaccine and the risk of exposure to disease.
+BSAVA would generally advise that the vaccine data sheet / Summary of Product Characteristics (SPC) is followed, while allowing risk-based interpretation informed by broader guidelines.
+This is particularly relevant to discussions around WSAVA recommendations for additional or more frequent vaccination in younger puppies (DHP) and kittens (FCV, FHV, FPV), including consideration of a vaccine dose at around 6 months of age in some animals.
+BSAVA acknowledges that these recommendations are intended to reduce the risk of vaccine failure associated with maternally derived antibodies and variable early immune responses, while also recognising that vaccine SPCs may differ in their licensed schedules.
+In practice, BSAVA supports presenting both the licensed datasheet recommendations and the rationale behind broader WSAVA guidance, enabling veterinary surgeons to make evidence-based, risk-based decisions tailored to the individual animal and local disease risk.

 Frequency of booster vaccinations